Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where $\bs{y} = (y_{1},\ldots, y_{M})^{\top}$ is a dual variable.
 We can determine the dual map $\Phi^{\dagger}$ as follows, using the definition of the adjoint of a linear map (see Definition~\eqref{eq:defmap2}):

 which implies that

-We derive unconstrained formulations for the primal, as well as the dual form of inequality constrained SDPs.
-First, taking the primal form of SDPs into account, we introduce slack variables and convert the inequality constrained problem~\eqref{eq:sdpinequalityform} to the following equality constrained problem:
+We derive unconstrained formulations for the primal and dual forms of inequality constrained SDPs.
+First, by taking the primal form of SDPs into account, we introduce slack variables and convert the inequality constrained problem~\eqref{eq:sdpinequalityform} to the following equality constrained problem: